U.S. bans travel from Brazil as coronavirus also surges in Mexico

 Originally, he said the virus was just "a little flu."

 "It's not a flu.
 It's the worst thing we have ever faced in our professional lives," Dr. Jacques Sztajnbok in Sao Paulo told CNN.
-When asked if he is worried for his health.
-"Yes," he said, twice.
+When asked if he is worried about his health, he said "Yes," twice.

 Tests are only performed when someone has three symptoms.